SybelBlue/slides/main-slides.md

 - It must be autogradable.
 <!-- .element: class="fragment fade-in" -->
-- It must not be meaningully harder to <br> author than a code writing problem.
+- It must not be meaningully harder to <br> author than a Code-Writing problem.
 <!-- .element: class="fragment fade-in" -->

 ---